arangodb/docs/3.11/aql/operations-update.md

 ```

 Attributes in `name` that are present in the to-be-updated document but not in the
-query will now be preserved.
-Attributes that are present in both will be overwritten
+query are preserved.
+Attributes that are present in both are overwritten
 with the values specified in the query.

 Note: the default value for `mergeObjects` is `true`, so there is no need to specify it